coderasha/Rust-Programming-Practice/README.md

 **vector**
-its a module in rust that provides the container space to store values.In simple terms its a container that stores values like an array .
+its a module in rust that provides the container space to store values.In simple terms its a container that stores values like an array . vectors are resizable arrays.Its size is not known at compile time.
+Allows to store more than one value in a single dqata structure.
 Syntax- Vec<T>  ---T--> type of Data
 Creating a vector in Rust:
 To create Vector simply follow the below-listed methods.